 And answer with a pic of a Trumplicker holding up five fingers in a Nazi salute.

 Apparently, even that sentiment is impermissable in the pro-Nazi world of The Moron Presidency.
 Where Nazi sympathizers now enjoy the same protections as the rest of us.
 Perhaps more.

-The shutdown prompted Cynical to shift our Facebook presence into the Occupy News Service page we set up at the height of the Occupy Wall Street movement in 2011.
+The shutdown prompted Cynical to shift our Facebook presence into the page we set up at the height of the Occupy Wall Street movement in 2011.
 Before Facebook started growing its profits by selling the masses out.

 Why do I have five different Facebook accounts?

 It’s not that Facebook minds me writing for free.
-Hell they’ve been hijacking my byline stories from the mainstream news media for more than a decade now.
+Hell they’ve been hijacking my byline stories from t for more than a decade now.